 With all of the raw wood pieces mounted to the wall, I painted everything and let it set for a day before coming back to mount the doors and shelves.
 After the paint had dried it came together pretty quick.
 Just attach the painted doors onto the cabinet and insert the cabinet shelves at the desired height.

 The cabinet top and two shelves should be sealed with a waterproof sealant before they are mounted to the brackets and cabinet top.
 Once the wood sealer has dried, place the shelf wood and cabinet counter top in place and make sure everything is perfect before screwing them into place.
+If you need a water-resistant adhesive, silicone sealant is one such.
+Read this Professional Finish With Silicone Sealant post for some fixing equipment that can benefit from the use of a silicone sealant because of its chemical resistance and highly long-lasting quality.

 All three pieces of wood should be under mounted with the screws vertically drilled into place.
 This will keep the clear look of fully hidden screws.